Codex Patch Conflicts With Existing Code

 For multi-agent workflows, treat shared files as exclusive — only one agent touches each file at a time, coordinated via the task tracker or a CODEOWNERS-style claim.

-Step 5: Force full-hunk diffs, not elided ones
+Step 5: Force full-hunk patches, not elided ones

 In the prompt:

-Return the full patch text — every line of every modified function.
+Return the full patch text — every changed line plus 3 lines of real

 Step 6: For persistent conflicts, split the patch